 Some patients who undergo IVF will also have ICSI treatment.
 In this process, a single sperm is injected directly into the egg.
 This is different from IVF, which combines sperm and the egg in the same dish and allows the sperm to fertilize the egg on its own.

 ICSI may be suggested if: a man has a very low sperm count, low sperm motility, or poor-quality sperm; there is a blockage in the male reproductive track; the eggs have not been fertilized by traditional IVF; previously frozen eggs are being used; or if eggs from in-vitro maturation are being used.

 Gamete intrafallopian transfer (GIFT)

 In a GIFT procedure, sperm and an egg are combined in the fertility clinic’s lab and then transferred to a woman's fallopian tubes.
 This allows fertilization to happen inside the woman’s body.

 Zygote intrafallopian transfer (ZIFT)

 In this procedure, sperm and an egg are combined in the fertility clinic’s lab.
 After fertilization, a very early embryo, known as a zygote, is transferred to the woman’s fallopian tube.

 Preimplantation genetic testing (PGT)

 Some couples have a higher risk of having a baby with a genetic disorder, either for hereditary reasons or because of their age.
-PGT is a technique used to test your embryo’s cells for nearly 400 genetic disorders to avoid them being passed on to the child.
+PGT is a technique used to test your embryo’s cells for genetic disorders to avoid them being passed on to the child.
 PGT can be used with any ART treatment in which embryos develop in the lab.